porsche-design-system/porsche-design-system/README.md

 ### Install Node & Yarn

-To get Yarn installed, you need to setup a default version of node, run these commands:
+To get Yarn installed, you need to setup a default version of Node, run these commands:

 ```bash
 volta install node